-Level 1 NRSG 1100/NMNC 1135 90%
+Level 1 NMNC 1135 90%

-Level 2 NRSG 1640/NMNC 1235 95%
+Level 2 NMNC 1235 95%

-Level 3 NRSG 2080/NMNC 2335 100%
+Level 3 NMNC 2335 100%

-Level 4 NRSG 2640/NMNC 2435 100%
+Level 4 NMNC 2435 100%

-- The student must pass the dosage calculation exam in order to continue in the course it was given in. - Students will be allowed three attempts to obtain a passing score. - The dosage calculation exam must be successfully passed prior to attending clinicals.

-- The student is responsible for scheduling attempts two and three if needed - It is the students' primary responsibility to maintain drug calculation skills throughout the program.
+- The student must pass the dosage calculation exam in order to continue in the course it was given in. - Students will be allowed three attempts to obtain a passing score. - The dosage calculation exam must be successfully passed prior to attending clinicals or simulations. - Attempts two and three will be scheduled by faculty if needed - It is the students' primary responsibility to maintain drug calculation skills throughout the program.